Frequently Asked Questions

 School officials provide Kids' Food Basket with the number of children at their site that they know are living in food insecure households.
 Often, children self-report that they have not eaten since yesterday at school.
 In addition, teachers, nurses and social workers recognize the signs of poor nutrition, which include listlessness, low energy, below normal growth, pale complexion, circles under their eyes and poor concentration.

 Where does Kids' Food basket get Sack Supper items?

-About 40% of the food provided in the Sack Supper is obtained from Feeding America West Michigan Food Bank (formerly Second Harvest Gleaners).
-Their food items are 16 cents per pound.
-30% of the food provided comes from area grocery stores or food vendors.
-For example, all of the bread for Sack Supper sandwiches is donated by Bimbo Bakeries.
+About 30% of the food provided in the Sack Supper is obtained from Feeding America West Michigan Food Bank (formerly Second Harvest Gleaners).
+Their food items are 18 cents per pound.
+40% of the food provided comes from area grocery stores or food vendors.
 The other 30% is received through food drives and the generous support of our community.

 How is Kids' Food Basket funded?